-If you live in a termite prone region and are planning a renovation that includes exterior insulation, people seem to have better luck with mineral wool/rockwool insulation such as ROCKWOLL rather than foam.
+If you live in a termite prone region and are planning a renovation that includes exterior insulation, people seem to have better luck with choosing mineral wool/rockwool insulation such as ROCKWOOL rather than choosing rigid foam insulation.
 There is no conclusive documentation we have found to support this, but the theory we have read is that the stone fibers cut the termite’s exoskeletons, whereas foam provides the perfect environment for them to create tunnels.

 Preventing carpenter ants:

 Carpenter ants are by themselves a problem, but just like with termites, they are also an indication of a bigger problem as they like to eat wet wood.
 If you have carpenter ants then you may have rainwater or plumbing leaks, or their arrival could be caused by air leakage.
 Warm air escaping from your house in winter will condense at those openings as it cools and leave moisture that will saturate wood.
 So, unless you’ve eliminated the food source after extermination, they will just return.
 It’s important to first find and fix the problem.